Code-Institute-Submissions/Culture-Webstore/README.md

 * Defensive design - modal appears when asking to delete item to ensure the user intends to do so.

-* Pagination for the products page or lazy loadingof product cards.
+* Pagination for the products page or lazy loading of product cards.

-* I would like to add a page where users can post an image showing how they wore the item bringing a community elemnt to the site.
+* I would like to add a page where users can post an image showing how they wore the item bringing a community element to the site.

  - - - -